-istrations within the previous five years.
-Loyola's C.E.E.B. code is 5370.

-- Official transcripts from each college or university attended.
-Transcripts from studies not conducted in English must be submitted with a certified English translation from a translation service. - Resume or vitae. - Three professional/academic recommendations. - · Essay responding to questions on application form. - TOEFL score report required if English is not the applicant's native language. - International Student Supplemental Form required only if a student visa is needed. - An interview (by invitation only) is requested of all finalists for the doctoral degree.
+- · Completed/signed application form. - Nonrefundable \$50 application fee;. - Graduate Record Exam (GRE) scores sent directly from the Educational Testing Service.
+General Test is required unless the applicant holds a graduate degree from an accredited institution; Subject Test is optional.
+Scores must be from test administrations within the previous five years.
+Loyola's C.E.E.B. code is 5370. - Official transcripts from each college or university attended.
+Transcripts from studies not conducted in English must be submitted with a certified English translation (course by course, grades, and credits) by the World Education Service. - · Resume or vita. - Three professional/academic recommendations. - Essay responding to questions on application form. - TOEFL score report required if English is not the applicant's native language or if applicant has not completed a degree program taught in English.
+Official TOEFL score report cannot be more than two years old.
+Loyola's institution code is 5370. - International Student Supplemental Form required only if a student visa is needed. - An interview (by invitation only) is requested of all finalists for the doctoral degree.
 Interviews occur approximately eight weeks after the application deadline.